Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 I recommend always having a water bottle on hand to remind you to sip throughout the day.
 Try lemon, fruit infusions, or sparkling water to jazz it up.
 Just avoid too much caffeine.
 Eating water-rich foods like cucumbers, watermelon, soups, and smoothies helps reach your daily goal too.

-I get the appeal of vitamin water when you’re expecting.
+I totally get the appeal of vitamin waters when you’re expecting.
 All those extra vitamins and minerals seem great for your growing baby!
 But the truth is, if you’re already taking your prenatal vitamin and eating a balanced diet, you likely don’t need the supplemental nutrition from vitamin water.

 Your prenatal provides the essentials like folic acid, iron, calcium, and vitamin D that are crucial during pregnancy.
-A diverse diet full of veggies, fruits, proteins, and whole grains gives you and your baby the remaining nutrients you need.
+And a diverse diet full of veggies, fruits, proteins and whole grains gives you and baby the remaining nutrients you need.

 I know you want to make the best choices for your little one, so let’s chat about some potential perks vitamin water can offer during pregnancy.

-The added vitamins and minerals provide extra nourishment for you and your baby.
-The Vitamin C, magnesium and B vitamins help meet increased nutritional needs to support a healthy pregnancy.
+The added vitamins and minerals provide extra nourishment for you and baby.
+The vitamin C, magnesium and B vitamins help meet increased nutritional needs to support a healthy pregnancy.

 The flavors and sweetness can make staying hydrated more appealing.
-When water fatigue is real, vitamin water can help satisfy thirst more excitingly.
+When water fatigue is real, vitamin water can help satisfy thirst in a more exciting way.

-It contains electrolytes like potassium which are important for hydration.
+It contains electrolytes like potassium that are important for hydration.
 This helps prevent dehydration which is risky during pregnancy.

 Some varieties use ginger or lemon which may help ease morning sickness and nausea.
 The flavors give your palate a break from plain water.